learnbyexample/vim_reference/vim_reference_guide.md

 ## Quickfix

 * `gvim -q <(grep -Hn 'search' *.py)` interactively edit the matching lines from `grep` output
-    * `-H` and `-n` options ensure filename and line number prefix for the matching lines
+    * `-H` and `-n` options provide filename and line number prefix for the matching lines
     * use `:cn` and `:cp` to navigate to the next and previous occurrences respectively
-    * Command-line area at the bottom will show number of matches and filenames
+    * Command-line area at the bottom will show the number of matches and filenames
-    * you can also use `gvim -q file` if you save the `grep` output to that file
+    * you can also use `gvim -q file` if you had saved the `grep` output to that file
 * `gvim -q error.log` edit source code based on compiler output containing filenames and line numbers for the error locations
     * here, the `error.log` is assumed to be the filename used to save the error messages